input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 mint/burn mechanism as well.

 ## Plutus Design Specification.
-This design will have a `LockBoxValidator` validator which will be the lock box address for `MCToken`s.
+This design will have a `LockBoxValidator` which will be the lock box address for `MCToken`s.
 In the original specification, recall that participants claimed `FUEL` tokens from Merkle roots.
 This proposal will allow participants to claim an alternate token (in addition